There are so many options for mixing your own aromatherapy oils that it can be easy to get overwhelmed by all the choices.

 Learn about the Rule of Three in the 6 Secrets eBook, and get blending ideas for Bath Salts, Massage Oil, Lotion, Shampoo & Conditioner, Hand Soap and Carpet Freshener.
 Plus 12 pages of health problems and the correct oils to care for them.

-Some essential oils are skin irritants (cinnamon and thyme, for example.)
+Some essential oils are skin irritants (cinnamon, oregano and thyme, for example.)

 Most of the citrus oils are photo-toxic, which means you can get sunburned if you're exposed to sunlight after applying them to your skin.